yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Update!
 The paper is accepted by the Web conference 2021. https://arxiv.org/abs/2102.04095

 Author Reply:
 Thank you for your interest in our work!
 First I want to apologize for uploading the wrong files.
+Please use the new .py files in this repository if you downloaded the wrong files.
+(Sorry!)

 I have corrected this mistake and I summarize some FAQs:
 1) Can you provide a dataset?